-Schedule A of our Minimum Basic Agreement provides that the Company will send to each participant, or to the current agent of a participating writer if that participant so elects, and to the Guild concurrently a Notice of Tentative Writing Credits ("Notice").
-The Company also is required to provide each participating writer (or designated agent) a copy of the final shooting script (or if such script is not available, the latest revised script).
+Schedule A of our Minimum Basic Agreement provides that the Company will send to each participant, and the Guild concurrently a Notice of Tentative Writing Credits.
+The Company also is required to provide each participating writer a copy of the final shooting script (or if such script is not available, the latest revised script).

-A participant is defined as a writer who has participated in the writing of the screenplay, or a writer who has been employed by the Company on the story and/or screenplay, or a "professional writer" who has sold or licensed literary material subject to the Minimum Basic Agreement.
-In addition, in the case of a remake, any writer who received writing credit under any WGA Basic Agreement in connection with a prior produced version shall also be a participant.
+A participant is defined as a writer who has participated in the writing of the teleplay or story (other than source material), or a writer who has been employed by the Company on the story and/or teleplay, or a "professional writer" who has sold or licensed literary material subject to the Minimum Basic Agreement.
+In addition, in the case of a remake, any writer who has received writing credit under any WGA Basic Agreement in connection with a prior produced version shall also be considered a participant.
 If a participating writer is deceased or unavailable to participate in the credit determination process, such writer may participate through an appropriate representative.
-As a participant, the writer shall be entitled to participate in the procedure for determination of writing credits.
+As a participant, he/she shall be entitled to participate in the procedure for determination of writing credits.